by Joseph Brennan

 The other rail line in town is Amtrak, one train a day in each direction at the former Penn Station, seen at the center left edge of this image.

 This is not foreshortened by a special camera lens.
 It really looks like this.
 I was there.
-It's not even 45 degrees (100 per cent), and yet it looks like it's straight up.
+It's not as much as 45 degrees, and yet it looks like it's straight up.
 You've used an elevator, haven't you?
 It's almost the same technology.
+A funicular car is counterbalanced by the other car; an elevator by a pile of weights you don't see in the shaft.

 When you're at the lower station, instead of riding on the incline, you can also choose to take a foot path to see the entrance to a coal mine in Yoder Hill.
 The path entrance is on the left side of the lower station building, and this is what you see when you come out of the building before going down the steps.
 The steel work is from the 1983-1984 reconstruction, but it was built to the same plans as the original.